-Everyone has their one thing, their one place.
+Everyone has their one thing or their one place.

 Some people lose hours in old bookshops.
 Some collect records or vintage cameras.
 Others dream of mountains, castles or faraway cities.
 Mine has always been the ocean.